censoredplanet/censoredplanet/docs/satellitev2.rst

     **Note:**

-        * The query for the test domain is attempted up to four times in case of non Type A response.
+        * NEW: The query for the test domain is attempted up to four times in case of non Type A response.
 To check the status of the resolver, a control domain is queried before and after the queries for the test domain.

 2. Parse and separate responses from control resolvers and non-control resolvers.